kadinche/Kassets/README.md

 # Reactive with UniRx

 If you had UniRx imported, you can use Reactive on Kassets' instances.
 First, make sure to import UniRx to your project.
-Upon import, Kassets will adjust internally to support UniRx using scripting define "KASSETS_UNIRX".
+Upon import, Kassets will adjust internally to support UniRx using scripting define `KASSETS_UNIRX`.
 It would normally be defined when UniRx is imported using package manager.
-If somehow "KASSETS_UNIRX" is undefined, add it to `Scripting Define Symbols` on Project Settings.
+If somehow `KASSETS_UNIRX` is undefined, add it to `Scripting Define Symbols` on Project Settings.

 When importing UniRx, Kassets' GameEvent becomes `Observable`.
 To use Kassets reactively, simply `Subscribe` to a GameEvent instances or its derivation.